-Native American studies offers students an opportunity to learn about Native American cultures, literature, history, arts, values, lifeways, spirituality, and social and political institutions.
-Our program has a long-standing tradition of activism on contemporary issues and includes a focus on urban Indian issues, providing students with the opportunity to engage in meaningful community-based research.
+Native American Studies offers students an opportunity to learn about Native American Tribal Nations, cultures, literatures, histories, arts, values, lifeways, spirituality, and social and political institutions.
+Our program has a long-standing tradition of activism on contemporary issues and includes a focus on urban Indigenous issues, providing students with the opportunity to engage in meaningful community-based research.

-Students may also elect an interdisciplinary major with an emphasis in Native American studies (through the College of Arts and Sciences).
-The program should be initiated by the beginning of the junior year.
+Students may also elect to pursue a Native American Studies concentration (30 hours) through the Bachelor of Multidisciplinary Studies program (College of Public Affairs and Community Service).
+This program should be initiated by the beginning of the junior year.

 |NAMS 1100||INTRODUCTION TO NATIVE AMERICAN STUDIES||3|